 Putting off claiming the State Pension

 You can choose to put off claiming your State Pension for as long as you want.
 When you do claim you will will get your regular weekly State Pension and either:

 - extra State Pension each week for the rest of your life

 - a one-off, taxable lump-sum payment (which will be equivalent to the State Pension you put off claiming, plus interest)

 - State Pension deferral - taking up your State Pension later

 Your State Pension age is the earliest age you can get your State Pension.
 This is not the same as retirement age.
 Retirement age is when you choose to retire.
 Find out when you can choose to retire.

-Tell The Pension Service about a change in your circumstances
+Tell the Northern Ireland Pension Centre about a change in your circumstances